|

 Rate the disruption to your sleep cycle of a misaligned or interrupted body clock?

-Sleep is a critical component of mental and physical health and disruption can lead to a worsening state of mental and physical wellbeing.
+Sleep is a critical component of mental and physical health and disruption can lead to a worsening state of mental and physical quality of life.

 Insomnia can surface through- inflammation, pain and anxiety linked to your menstrual cycle or lower abdomen, often worsened where pain spikes at night